awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 Kubernetes uses the kubectl command\-line utility for communicating with the cluster API server\.

 **Note**
 If you used the preceding Homebrew instructions to install `eksctl` on macOS, then `kubectl`  has already been installed on your system\.
-You can skip to [Create your Amazon EKS cluster and worker nodes](#eksctl-create-cluster)\.
+You can skip to [Create your Amazon EKS cluster and compute](#eksctl-create-cluster)\.

 To install version 1\.17 of the `kubectl` command line utility, choose the tab with the name of the operating system that you'd like to install `kubectl` on\.
 If you need to install a different version to use with a different cluster version, then see [Installing `kubectl`](install-kubectl.md)\.